C046/File-Persistance-Python38-/README.md

 # Goals
 turn into binary then make binary unstoppable, also simply mklink these files to startup directory so that they run on startup.
 # Not mallicious, strictly educational purposes
-If you choose to use this for mallicious purposes/ modify my code by any means to your own benefit, I take no responsibility and am not held accountable for your own actions that you take.
+I bear/hold no responsibility nor am I held accountable for the usage or modification of my code for malicious purposes or personal gain by any individual, machine, or AI.